 We admire moral exemplars.
 They embody the moral excellence we strive to achieve.
 In our philosophical discussions about certain virtues, philosophers often rely on the use of moral exemplars.
-Glen Pettigrove1 uses Martin Luther King Jr. and Gandhi as examples of those whom we admire for their meekness.
-Martha Nussbaum2 uses Nelson Mandela as an example of generosity and as an example of a non-angry revolutionary.
-Hannah Arendt3 notes that forgiveness is a necessary corrective for damages and she makes the bold claim that Jesus of Nazareth not only embodied forgiveness but also invented it.
-The use of exemplars is not only present in philosophical texts but we often use them in our everyday conversations concerning moral matters.
+Glen Pettigrove2 uses Martin Luther

+King Jr. and Gandhi as examples of those whom we admire for their meekness.
+Martha Nussbaum3 uses Nelson Mandela as an example of generosity and as an example of a nonangry revolutionary.
+Hannah Arendt4 notes that forgiveness is a necessary corrective for damages and she makes the bold claim that Jesus of Nazareth not only embodied forgiveness, but also invented it.
+The use of exemplars is not only present in philosophical texts but often used in everyday conversations concerning moral matters.

-A 2016 CBS news report entitled "Innocent man ends up pals with crooked cop that framed him" illustrates the practice of using exemplars to persuade and inspire.
-Steve Hartman reports that in 2005, Officer Andre Collins arrested Jameel McGee in Michigan for dealing drugs.
-However, Officer Collins falsified the police report and by doing so, he put an innocent man behind bars.
+A 2016 CBS news report titled "Innocent Man Ends Up Pals with Crooked Cop that Framed Him" illustrates the practice of using exemplars to persuade and inspire.5 Steve Hartman reports that in 2005, Officer Andre Collins arrested Jameel McGee in Michigan for dealing drugs.
+However, Officer Collins falsified the police report, and by doing so he put an innocent man behind bars.
 McGee did four years in prison for a crime he did not commit.
-Collins' lies would eventually catch up with him and he ended up doing over a year in prison for falsifying reports among other crimes.
+Collins's lies would eventually catch up with him and he ended up doing over a year in prison for falsifying reports, among other crimes.
 Years later, Collins apologized and the article reports that that was all McGee needed to hear to forgive.
 McGee noted that he forgave Officer Collins for both their sakes.
 The two now give speeches on forgiveness.
 The article ends by stating, "And clearly, if these two guys from the coffee shop can set aside their bitter grounds, what's our excuse?"
 Although Hartman seems to have written the article to motivate and challenge people to forgive, his use of moral exemplars is problematic because he uses the fact that McGee forgave as a decisive reason for readers to forgive.
 By doing so, the author not only idealizes the forgiveness process, but also seeks to convince us to make moral judgments based on examples alone.
 This, I will argue, does not respect the autonomy of victims.
 The article, however, is not alone in its misuse of forgiveness exemplars.
 The rhetoric the article employs is very common.
-It is this kind of exemplar case that I will focus on in this essay.
+It is this kind of exemplar case that I will focus on in this chapter.

-Immanuel Kant argues that exemplars are useful for moral education, inspiration, and emulation but he also recognizes that they are not sufficient.
+Immanuel Kant argues that exemplars are useful for moral education, inspiration, and emulation, but he also recognizes that they are not sufficient.
 On my reading of Kant, following moral exemplars as our primary reason for action is problematic.
 By claiming that forgiveness exemplars are sufficient for practicing forgiveness, I argue, "speakers" do not use moral exemplars appropriately.
 Instead of inspiring those who hear their forgiveness arguments, this kind of rhetorical strategy disempowers victims.
-For example, Hartman omits important information that is needed for readers to fully deliberate by painting an idealized picture of forgiveness and by doing so, he avoids the messiness that is often involved when a victim is wronged and when they undergo the process of forgiveness.
-A speaker uses moral exemplars inappropriately when they claim that we should forgive because Collins and McGee or Mandela and Martin Luther King, Jr. practiced forgiveness.
+For example, Hartman omits important information that is needed for readers to fully deliberate by painting an idealized picture of forgiveness, and by doing so he avoids the messiness that is often involved when a victim is wronged and when he or she undergoes the process of forgiveness.
+A speaker uses moral exemplars inappropriately when he or she claims that we should forgive because Collins and McGee or Mandela and King practiced forgiveness.